SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Day Four

-The best days to follow Day Four are Monday, Thursday and Friday.
-City Hall is only open on weekdays and the SF Asian Art Museum closed on Tuesday and Wednesday.
+NOTE: The best days to follow the Day Four itinerary are Monday, Thursday, and Friday.
+City Hall is only open on weekdays and the SF Asian Art Museum is closed on Tuesday and Wednesday.

 Asian Art Museum

-Your day starts at 10 am with a visit to the Asian Art Museum (Note that on Thursdays, the museum opens at 1 pm and closes at 8 pm).
+Your day starts at 10 am with a visit to the Asian Art Museum.
 It houses an amazing collection of Asian art from countries such as China, Korea, and Japan.
 You will also find a large collection of pieces from Indonesia, Malaysia, and India.

 The pieces in their permanent exhibits were created over the span of around 6,000 years.